Hiroki111/coding-assignment/task1.md

 ## src/test/movie.test.js

-- [Line 10](https://github.com/Hiroki111/coding-assignment/blob/task1/src/test/movie.test.js#L10): This fails at the `WaitFor` in line 10.
-Just like the failed test in `App.test.js`, I think you need to mock the fetch API
+- [Line 10](https://github.com/Hiroki111/coding-assignment/blob/task1/src/test/movie.test.js#L10): This fails.
+Just like the failed test in `App.test.js`, I think you need to mock the fetch API at the beginning of this test case.

 ## src/test/movieSlice.test.js